willowisp01/tp/docs/UserGuide.md

 * Deletes an archived student with the specified `STUDENT_ID`.
 * `Student_ID` should **start with A follow by 7 digits and ends with a letter [A-Z]**.
     * e.g. `A0123459X`
-* The student with the specified `STUDENT_ID` must exists in the archived list.
+* The student with the specified `STUDENT_ID` must exist in the archived list.
 * This feature is only applicable to the archived list.

 Example:
-* `delete_archived A0123459X` deletes the student with student_id "A0123459X" from the archived list.
+* `delete_archived A0123459X` deletes the student with `STUDENT_ID = A0123459X` from the archived list.

 Expected output:
 ![](images/DeleteArchivedUI.png)

 #### 7.10.4 Unarchiving a student : `unarchived`

-Unarchives a student from the archived list to the person list.
+Unarchives a student from the archived list.
+That person is moved to the person list.

 Format: `unarchived STUDENT_ID`